otype/ec2-to-ssh/README.md

     SSH_PORT = 22
     SSH_USER = ubuntu

 If you like you can set a prefix for all hostnames of a given EC2 environment.
-E.g. for your DEV environment, you would like all hostnames to start with "dev-".
+For instance, for your DEV environment, you would like all hostnames to start with "dev-".
 To accomplish this, simply add a prefix in the corresponding `settings.<ec2_env>.cfg` file